 3.4.
-Newton-Modified Weighted Arithmetic Mean
+Newton Modified Weighted Arithmetic Mean

-As stated in Section 1, the major contribution of this research is to establish new numerical method called Newton-MOWAM with its complete convergence theorem and proof.
+Aforemention in the Section 1, the major contribution of this research is to establish new numerical method called Newton-MOWAM with its complete convergence theorem and proof.
 The Newton-MOWAM is developed by proposing two optimal parameters on the existing Weighted Arithmetic Mean (WAM) iterative method.
-Following that, the developed Newton-MOWAM method will be investigated by solving the system of linear equation in matrix form as in Equation (8).
-Therefore, in the next few subsections, the formulations of novel Newton-MOWAM method will be explained by demonstrating its convergence theorems and proofs.
+Following to that, the developed Newton-MOWAM method will be investigated by solving the system of linear equation in matrix form as in Equation (8).
+Therefore, in this section, Therefore, in the next few subsections, the formulations of novel Newton-MOWAM method will be explained by demonstrating its convergence theorems and proofs.
 The iteration procedure for Newton-MOWAM method consists of two loops, where in Loop 1, an independent system, $\hat{\varphi}^F$ is involved meanwhile in Loop 2 independent system of $\hat{\varphi}^B$ is involved.
-This work assume the number of unknown points m is an even number.
+This work assume the number of $\frac{mesh}{mesh}$ unknown points m is an even number.

 3.5.
-Weighted Optimal Value Identification
+Weighted optimal value identification